 Čajdžinica Džirlo is near the Ottoman fountain in Baščaršija, the old town market.

 One girl grabbed my map and the place was pointed out and circled.
 "It's awesome," she said, "You have to go."
 I did go, and it was awesome.

 Finding Čajdžinica Džirlo

-You can’t miss this spot.
-If you start at Sebilj, which is an old Ottoman fountain in the middle of Baščaršija and a common meeting point, you only need cross the street north and stick diagonally to your right, where you’ll begin ascending up a hilly street called Kovači.
+You can't miss this spot.
+If you start at Sebilj, which is an old Ottoman fountain in the middle of Baščaršija and a common meeting point, you only need to cross the street north and stick diagonally to your right, where you'll begin ascending up a hilly street called Kovači.

 This quiet street in the old part of Sarajevo is where you'll find the tiny and bright tea house.